 Who knows what histories will be uncovered by re-decorating this fireplace.
 Inappropriate materials can be removed and replaced.
 However, meanwhile the hole to the subfloor would benefit from closing off, either pragmatically with a little expanding foam filler and decorators caulk or in a traditional context perhaps flax/hemp fibres, linseed oil and window putty would make a great ‘stopper’.

 History of gas fires that can lead to excessive moisture.

 n.
 Sitting room front wall

-This section of external wall, adjoining the alcove has been ‘lined’ with plasterboard, a further attempt at ‘damp-proofing’.
+This section of the external wall, adjoining the alcove has been ‘lined’ with plasterboard, a further attempt at ‘damp-proofing’.
 This remediation most likely occurred in response to the decorative damage caused by the moisture generated by the gas-fire.
 This now hollow section is probably connected to the sub-floor allowing air-ingress, subsequently making this section of wall cold.

 When redecorating it would be appropriate to remove the lining and apply a breathable and hygroscopic lime plaster, preferably a moderately insulating hemp plaster.
 Ideally, and depth permitting, a Bio-aggregate: hemp lime wall insulation could be cast to the existing masonry and finished with Baumit RK38 – base coat and Kalkin Glätt – topcoat lime plaster – 1400 grade lining paper and clay paint.

 It would also be advisable to remove the inappropriate, vapour-closed paint from the mouldings.

 Dry lined with plasterboard, history of ‘damp-proofing’ condensation may be building up behind.

 Outside to the front and side of the property, air-bricks have been installed to the subfloor.
 A property of this age would have originally been constructed without air-bricks.
 They are of modern age and no doubt installed as part of the ‘damp-remediation’ works.